top of page

 – Oscar Wilde

-The next day they rode into Aqabah and took the city.
+The next day, they rode into Aqabah and took the city.

-This true story presents a great mystery beyond the walls of our everyday considerations.
+This true story narrates a great mystery beyond the walls of our everyday considerations.
 What is fate?
 What is written?
 For whom is it written?
 Can it be changed?
 Are we in control of our lives?
 Can we ever be?

-"Two bums are sitting on a curb downtown and one says to the other, "Do you believe in fate?"
-"Hell yes!", says the other bum.
+"Two bums are sitting on a curb downtown, and one says to the other, "Do you believe in fate?"
+"Hell yes!" says the other bum.
 I sure wouldn't have chosen to be here on my own."

 TRAGEDY

 As evident in the modern dictionary definition (above), there have been major changes in the definition of tragedy.
-It is important to note that whereas in the ancient world, tragedy was brought about by 'fate', in our modern world it is considered due to some individual 'moral weakness' or lapse.
+It is important to note that whereas in the ancient world, tragedy was brought about by 'fate,' in our modern world, it is considered due to some individual 'moral weakness' or lapse.

 This latter idea (tragedy as the result of moral lapse), corresponds with the modern idea that every man is directly responsible for his fate through his will and/or moral action.
-The thinking is that if a man acts well, acts righteously, then all will turn out well for him.
-In our modern western culture, as I have already proposed, we have little sympathy for the ancient idea of 'fate' as the cause of tragedy.
+The thinking is that if a man acts well and acts righteously, then all will turn out well for him.
+In our modern Western culture, as I have already proposed, we have little sympathy for the ancient idea of 'fate' as the cause of tragedy.
 We tend to hold a person or persons responsible, we blame someone.
 This 'difference' between the ancient and modern cultures represents profoundly different views of the world, views which we will now further consider.

-Isak, Dinesen wrote that the difference between various people of her time could be seen in their views on tragedy.
+Isak Dinesen wrote that the difference between various people of her time could be seen in their views on tragedy.

 "The true aristocracy and the true proletariat of the world are both in understanding with tragedy.
 To them, it is the fundamental principle of God and the key, the minor key to existence.
-They differ in this way from the bourgeoisie of all classes who deny tragedy, who will not tolerate it and to whom the word tragedy means, in itself, unpleasantness."
+They differ in this way from the bourgeoisie of all classes who deny tragedy, who will not tolerate it, and to whom the word tragedy means, in itself, unpleasantness."

-- Isak Dinesen, the pen name of Karen von Blixen who wrote about her life in the book: 'Out of Africa'
+- Isak Dinesen, the pen name of Karen von Blixen who wrote about her life in the book: 'Out of Africa.'

 Karen von Blixen